ydb-platform/ydb-ansible/README.md

 2. Use internal preconfigured host

 ## Install with bastion
-The procdere of install is just the same like common install.
+The procedure of install is just the same like common install.
 But there're some limitations and recomendations.

 - Required settings in inventory (50-inventory.yaml)
 ```